 Third Prize: $200 and a 1-year membership in the Naval Institute and CIMSEC

-The winning essays will be published in Proceedings magazine and on the Naval Institute and CIMSEC websites.
-Some non-winning essays may also be selected for publication.
+The winning essays will be published in Proceedings magazine or on the Naval Institute and CIMSEC websites.
+Non-winning essays also may be selected for publication.